-For instance, you decide to remit ₹5 Lakhs for US stock market investments.
+For instance, you remit ₹5 Lakhs for US stock market investments.
 TCS on the remitted amount would be ₹1,00,000.
-Say, your total tax liability for the financial year or advance tax dues stand at ₹3,00,000.
+Your total tax liability for the financial year or advance tax dues stands at ₹3,00,000.
 You can use the TCS amount to lower your outstanding tax liabilities.
 Thus, your new tax liability would now be ₹2,00,000.

-Even then, this shouldn’t stop you from investing in the US stock market.
-On Fi Money, you can buy stocks of the who’s who of the American stock market, in real-time and at zero commissions.
+This shouldn’t stop you from investing in the US stock market.
+On Fi Money, you can buy stocks of the who’s who of the American stock market in real time and at zero commissions.

-The tax collected at source (TCS) is a tax collected on foreign remittances made for investments made in US stocks under the LRS.
-Under the proposed Budget (2023-24), the TCS rate is to be revised from 5% for remittances over ₹7 Lakhs to a flat 20%, making foreign investments costlier.
+The tax collected at source (TCS) is a tax on foreign remittances made for investments in US stocks under the LRS.
+Under the proposed Budget (2023-24), the TCS rate will be revised from 5% for remittances over ₹7 Lakhs to a flat 20%, making foreign investments costlier.